COURSE HIGHLIGHTS

 Learning Objectives

-• Be familiar with typical pumping system components
+At the conclusion of this course, the student will- Be familiar with typical pumping system components

-• Know the types of centrifugal pumps and the typical applications for which centrifugal pumps are used
+- Know the types of centrifugal pumps and the typical applications for which centrifugal pumps are used

-• Know the types of positive displacement pumps and the typical applications for which positive displacement pumps are used
+- Know the types of positive displacement pumps and the typical applications for which positive displacement pumps are used

-• Know the opportune times in the life cycle of a pumping system for assessing pumping system needs to improve performance
+- Know the opportune times in the life cycle of a pumping system for assessing pumping system needs to improve performance

-• Be familiar with common pumping system problems
+- Be familiar with common pumping system problems

-• Know the common indicators of an over-sized pump in a pumping system
+- Know the common indicators of an over-sized pump in a pumping system

-• Know how to analyze piping configurations to improve pumping system efficiency
+- Know how to analyze piping configurations to improve pumping system efficiency

-• Be familiar with basic pump maintenance
+- Be familiar with basic pump maintenance

-• Be familiar with typical multiple pump arrangements and the use of pony pumps
+- Be familiar with typical multiple pump arrangements and the use of pony pumps

-• Be able to predict the effect of impeller trimming on pump flow rate, head, and brake horsepower
+- Be able to predict the effect of impeller trimming on pump flow rate, head, and brake horsepower

-• Be able to estimate annual cost of electricity for a pump for several types of input information
+- Be able to estimate annual cost of electricity for a pump for several types of input information

-Course Author Profile: Harlan Bengson, Ph, PE
+Preview Course Material: Pumping System Performance Improvement, 5 PDHCourse Author Profile: Harlan Bengson, Ph, PE

 Valves are widely used in fluid piping systems to shut off or throttle flow, as well as to prevent backflow, reduce pressure or relieve pressure.
 This course provides information about the basic components of a valve and their function.
 There is also information about each of the types of valves in common use, the globe, gate, plug, ball, needle, butterfly, diaphragm, pinch, check, safety/relief, and reducing valve.
 There is a general description of each and relative advantages and disadvantages in comparison with other types of valves.